-In my last DATAVERSITY column, I compared and contrasted traditional data warehouse solutions to the up and coming data lake platforms such as Hadoop; asking the question, would they replace or augment traditional architectures.
-Well since then data lakes, particularly Hadoop, have taken bit of a hit due to the complexity in designing, building, even hiring to, such solutions.
-In other words, storing data in a “schema on read” philosophy, is relatively easy and fast (the good part); however, post structuring purposely disjoined, disparate, and often schema-less data has turned the big data analytic dream into a chaotic nightmare.
+In my last DATAVERSITY column, I compared and contrasted traditional data warehouse solutions to up and coming data lake platforms such as Hadoop – asking the question of whether they would replace or augment traditional architectures.
+Since then data lakes, particularly Hadoop, have taken a bit of a hit due to the complexity in designing, building, and even hiring to such solutions.
+In other words, storing data in a “schema on read” philosophy is relatively easy and fast (the good part).
+However, post structuring purposely disjoined, disparate, and often schema-less data has turned the big data analytic dream into a chaotic nightmare.
 Today it is more common to hear how data lakes have turned into data swamps.
-To discover and organize what is in your data lakes, to be manually structured, to ultimately be analyzed, has proven darn near impossible (the bad part).
+To discover and organize what is in your data lakes, to be manually structured, and to ultimately be analyzed has proven darn near impossible (the bad part).

-And here is where I’d like to begin my next series of blogs, as well as, introduce what I (and an amazing team of data nerds, computer scientists and entrepreneurs) have been up to this past year.
+This is where I’d like to begin my next series of blogs, as well as introduce what I (and an amazing team of data nerds, computer scientists, and entrepreneurs) have been up to this past year.
 These blogs will continue the conversation of data management and its associated chaos, but more importantly, address current data lake failings and ultimately deliver on their powerful premise.

 To reimagine data lakes, there might be a need for a quick analytic history.
 Before there were lakes, there were warehouses storing structured data, mostly geared toward optimizing business operations.
 However, with the big bang of big data, these architectures have proven terribly inadequate.
-Prior to the Googles and Facebooks of the world who store and process exabytes of data daily, the term “big” typically dealt with transactional data that was naturally structured and in the terabyte, maybe petabyte range.
+Prior to the Googles and Facebooks of the world who store and process exabytes of data daily, the term “big” typically dealt with transactional data that was naturally structured and in the terabyte and maybe petabyte range.
 Such data sources and affiliated sizes were in the wheelhouse of warehousing solutions, but as data became more unstructured and the importance of storing anything and everything for advanced analytics turned vital, cutting edge technologies and procedures had to be invented and employed.
-Today, more than ever, these new data sources are as important, maybe more important, as the classic transactional data.
+Today, more than ever, these new data sources are as important as, and even maybe more important than the classic transactional data.
 And yet, new solutions up till now still have not solved how to simply, efficiently, and cost-effectively intersect all forms of data (structured, unstructured, semi-structured), all in one lake (think silo unification).

 So where does this leave us?
 In principle, building data lakes using a Hadoop platform should be the answer: store anything and everything in cheap and elastic storage (Hadoop — HDFS) to be structured & queried programmatically (Hadoop — MapReduce).
 However, in practice this has been anything but true.
 First off, actually designing and building out a Hadoop cluster for either storage, processing, or searching is anything but simple.
 Probably the simplest aspect is setting up distributed storage, but even that can be a configuration nightmare.
 And if you thought HDFS was difficult, wait until you try to build a MapReduce project to answer the most basic analytic questions.

-Another aspect, and critical to the success of a data lake architecture, is data representation.
+Another aspect, critical to the success of a data lake architecture, is data representation.
 In other words, data formats are where most of the problems begin and where most problems can be solved.
-Unlike Hadoop, where each data source has to be transformed into a specific format for any real analytic use-case, CHAOSSEARCH uses a universal format, we call Data Edge.
-Our format can universally represent any other format, removing critical aspects Hadoop deployments struggle with; and like any big data solution, data grows in three key areas: Volume, Velocity, but most notably Variety.
-The variety, along with ever changing analytic demands, is the major reason data lakes become data swamps.
-The physical manipulation of data into different formats for different use-cases is the proverbial ankles heel, not only for data lakes, but for all big data analytic implementations.
+Unlike Hadoop, where each data source has to be transformed into a specific format for any real analytic use case, CHAOSSEARCH uses a universal format we call Data Edge.
+Our format can universally represent any other format, removing critical aspects Hadoop deployments struggle with; and like any big data solution, data grows in three key areas: Volume, Velocity, and most notably Variety.
+The variety, along with ever-changing analytic demands, is the major reason data lakes become data swamps.
+The physical manipulation of data into different formats for different use cases is the proverbial Achilles’ heel, not only for data lakes but for all big data analytic implementations.
 Data Edging has several key aspects, though a significant aspect is its ability to transform, aggregate, and correlate other Data Edge sources instantly without the need for physical Extract, Transform, Load (ETL) data processing.

 Any good big data architecture has scale as part of its vernacular.
 The problems begin when scale requires manual reconfiguration or worst, an architectural redesign.
 Hadoop scale by definition requires both configuration and design as part of its basic constructs.
 CHAOSSEARCH in contrast, is just like S3, scales seamlessly without configuration or complexity.
 CHAOSSEARCH is a serverless, always on, elastic service.
 We achieved this by building from ground up a naturally distributed architecture, leveraging big data technologies such as Docker Swarm and Scala/Akka, and wrapped it around an Angular2 console.
 With the combination of data edge technology in an Akka framework, CHAOSSEARCH has built a service that has capabilities and performance like no other.